satyakonmsft/skype-docs/Skype/UCWA/answer_ref.md

 ---
-Title: Link resource to answer the negotiation
+title: Link resource to answer the negotiation
+description: "Answer represents a link resource to answer the negotiation.
+Web link properties are rel and href."
 ---
 # answer